Board of Governors

 The Board of Governors is responsible for determining the mission and strategic direction of the College as well as ensuring the effective and efficient use of resources and solvency of the College and safeguarding its assets.
 Accordingly the Board, in discussion with the senior leadership team, determines policy and oversees the management of the organisation.

 Within the parameters set by the Instrument of Government, the College is able to determine its membership and composition.
 The current Board consists of 20 governors from a variety of backgrounds.
 Their experience, knowledge, skills and strategic leadership make a vital contribution to the continuing development of the organisation.
-Membership details and governor profiles can be found on the college website and can be provided on request.
+Membership details and governor profiles can be found on the College website and can be provided on request.
 The Board operates through a committee structure comprising of five committees which meet regularly and report to the Board:

 • Business Services